SEAWATER FOR OVER 200,000 SWIMMING POOLS OF

 In principle, yes, but the costs will probably be higher.
 And above all: sea water has different properties that fresh water does not have.
 In short, seawater could be perfect for swimming pools, sport, water funs and spa, if this life is not just a Valley of Tears.

-All technical specifications, logistics, static and dinamic process etc., reserved, intellectual property of Michele Leonardi architect.
+All other technical specifications, logistics, static and dynamic process etc., are reserved and not reported here, intellectual property of Michele Leonardi architect.

 "Water, water, every where,

 Nor any drop to drink."